 Problems with the Commodore 116, Commodore 16, and Commodore Plus 4

 None of the machines were compatible with the existing Commodore VIC-20 and 64.
-And the TED’s sound was better than average for the time, but no match for the SID chip in the C-64.
+And the TED’s sound was adequate, but no match for the SID chip in the C-64.
 The TED offered graphics with 320×200 pixels and 128 colors (though 8 of the colors were duplicate shades of black) which was rather good for the time, but it didn’t have any sprites.
 So programming arcade-style video games for it was difficult.
 In the end, the 64 had more to offer to home users, and the TED machines weren’t going to unseat the Apple II in business, let alone the IBM PC.

 Commodore ended up building somewhere between 400,000 and 600,000 Plus/4s and struggled to sell them all.
 About 100,000 of the machines ended up in Hungary, whose economy presumably couldn’t afford the 64.
 The Commodore 16 did even worse, as a 16K computer in a world where 64K was becoming entry level.
 The 64, meanwhile, continued to sell well at the price of $199 (or its equivalent elsewhere in the world).